Perry5216/Axe-Game/README.txt

-As ive not programmed in years i though i would do so but making simple games!
+As I've not programmed in years I thought I would do so but making simple games!

+An Screenshot of the finished product

 https://imgur.com/a/NvwsBbn